DirtBagXon/hypseus-singe/README.md

 Configuration of button keycodes and joysticks should be made within [hypinput.ini](doc/hypinput.ini)

-By SDL3 Keycodes and Joystick API configuration used.
+By default SDL3 Keycodes and Joystick API configuration are used.

 Use the [hypjsch](https://github.com/DirtBagXon/hypjsch) utilities to help with advanced scancode configurations.

-SDL GameController API configuration can now be enabled for supported controllers.
+SDL Gamepad API configuration can now be enabled for supported controllers.

-Enable **SDL_GameController** using `-gamepad`.
+Enable **SDL_Gamepad** using `-gamepad`.
 Example config: [hypinput_gamepad.ini](doc/hypinput_gamepad.ini)

 Update the Controllers _db_ by placing `gamecontrollerdb.txt` in the Hypseus home folder.